Carnegie Wateler Peace Prize

 Prominent laureates of the peace prize are Sir Eric Drummond (1931), first secretary of the League of Nations, Sir Baden-Powell (1934), founder of Scouting, Jean Monnet (1953), one of the fathers of the EU, Coretta Scott King (1969), peace activist and widow of Martin Luther King and War Child (2012).
 The history of the wateler peace prize and its laureates reflect how the ideas of building peace and preventing war have changed over the past 85 years.

-Ms. Sigrid Kaag will receive the Carnegie Wateler Peace Prize on November 16, 2016.
+Ms. Sigrid Kaag received the Carnegie Wateler Peace Prize on November 16, 2016.

 Click here to view a mini exhibition on the life of John Gerard Daniel Wateler.